yaoyi92/autoplex/README.md

 Contributions are welcome.
 Please raise a pull request for contributions first.
 At least one person has to review the code.
 At the beginning, Janine will take care of the reviews.

 # General guidelines
-- variable names should use snake case.
+- variable names should be descriptive and should use snake case.
-- please use numpy docstrings
+- please use numpy docstrings (use an IDE and switch on thise docstring type; you can check examples in our code base)
-- please write unit tests (testing will be performed with pytest)
+- please write unit tests (testing will be performed with pytest; please look into tests for examples)
-- please ensure high coverage of the code based on the tests
+- please ensure high coverage of the code based on the tests (you can test this with `coverage`)

 # Commit guidelines
 1. `pip install pre-commit`.